Kumaranpk/Project-1.Youtube-Data-Harvesting-and-Warehousing-using-Sql-MongoDB-and-Streamlit./README.md

 YouTube Data Harvesting and Warehousing is a project that intends to provide users with the ability to access and analyse data from numerous YouTube channels.
 SQL, MongoDB, and Streamlit are used in the project to develop a user-friendly application that allows users to retrieve, save, and query YouTube channel and video data.

-**TOOLS AND LIBRARIES USED:** this project requires the following components:
+**TOOLS AND LIBRARIES USED:** This project requires the following components:

 **STREAMLIT:** Streamlit library was used to create a user-friendly UI that enables users to interact with the programme and carry out data retrieval and analysis operations.